AlexsLemonade/RNA-Seq-Exercises/docker-pull.md

-# Docker Container Set Up
+# Docker Container Set Up - from Internet

 If you have successfully installed [Docker](https://github.com/AlexsLemonade/training-modules/blob/master/docker-install/README.md), and have copied the files from the [flash drive](flashdrive-instructions.md)